Data

 GPU computational performance per dollar

-Graphics processing units (GPUs) are the dominant computing hardware for artificial intelligence systems.
-GPU performance is shown in operations/second (FLOP/s) per US dollar, adjusted for inflation.
+Hardware computational performance shown in per second (FLOP/s) per US dollar, adjusted for inflation.

 Source